Reinforcement Learning with Exogenous States and Rewards: Algorithms for Decomposing a 2-Exogenous State MDP into Exogenous and Endogenous Components

 \subsection{\grds{}: Global Rank Descending Scheme}

-Algorithm~\ref{alg:Global} gives the pseudo-code for the global rank descending scheme, \grds. \grds{} solves the inner objective (Equation~\eqref{opt:linear-decoupled-formulation}) by iterating from $d_{exo} := d$ down to zero.
+Algorithm~\ref{alg:Global} gives the pseudo-code for the global rank descending scheme, \grds. \grds{} solves the inner objective (Equation~\ref{opt:linear-decoupled-formulation}) by iterating from $d_{exo} := d$ down to zero.
 Instead of treating the $CCC < \epsilon$ condition as a constraint, we put $CCC$ into the objective and minimize it (line 6).
 If the optimization finds a $W_{exo}$ with $CCC<\epsilon$, we know that this gives the maximum value, $d^*_{exo}$.
 Hence, we can halt and return $W_{exo}$ as the solution.

 One might hope that we could use a more efficient search procedure, such as binary search, to find $d^*_{exo}$.
 Unfortunately, because not all subsets of the maximal exogenous subspace are valid decompositions (Theorem~\ref{theorem:bad-subsets}), it is possible for an exogenous subset with $\hat{d} < d^*_{exo}$ to violate the $CCC < \epsilon$ constraint.
+Hence, binary search will not work.

 The orthonormality constraint in the minimization (line 6) forces the weight matrix $W_{exo}$ to lie on a Stiefel manifold \citep{Stiefel1935}.
 Hence, line 6 seeks to minimize a function on a manifold, a problem to which we can apply familiar tools for Euclidean spaces such as gradient descent, steepest descent and conjugate gradient.
 Several optimization algorithms exist for optimizing on Stiefel manifolds \citep{Jiang2015,Absil2007,Edelman1999}.
-Manifold optimization on a Stiefel manifold has previously been considered by \cite{bach2003} in the context of Independent Component Analysis, but in their case the linearly projected data are subsequently mapped to a Reproducing Kernel Hilbert Space (RKHS).
+Manifold optimization on a Stiefel manifold has previously been considered by \cite{bach2003} in the context of Independent Component Analysis, but in their case the linearly projected data are subsequently mapped to an RKHS.